The following are commonly asked questions regarding Military Leave. Please click on the question to be directed to the relevant policy section.

 Health Care Benefits

-The university will deduct a staff member’s portion of the premiums for his or her health care benefits.
-When a staff member no longer receives university pay, he or she must submit premium payments directly to the university.
+The university will deduct a staff member’s portion of the premiums for their health care benefits.
+When a staff member no longer receives university pay, they must submit premium payments directly to the university.
 A staff member will have a 30-day grace period within which to make payment.
-If a staff member does not make premium payments by the end of the grace period, his or her flexible benefit coverage will be cancelled.
+If a staff member does not make premium payments by the end of the grace period, their flexible benefits coverage will be canceled.

 No continued coverage during Military Leave